Sachaa-Thanasius/pycparser/README.rst

 cparsing
 ===============

 An personal experiment, attempting to implement a pure-python C parser using sly.
-Much of this code is copied or modified from `pycparser <https://github.com/eliben/pycparser>`_.
+Much of this code is modified from `pycparser <https://github.com/eliben/pycparser>`_.

 Installation
 ------------